Restructuring to get rid of an employee

 You need to manage performance or behavioural issues using the proper processes (and make sure your recruitment practices are solid so you don’t hire the wrong people in the first place).

-When to restructure
+When is it appropriate to restructure a business?

-As we’ve discussed in previous posts, restructuring is a process that aims to ensure the company has the right roles set up in the right way to meet its business objectives and customers’ needs.
+As we’ve discussed in other posts, restructuring is a process that aims to ensure the company has the right roles set up in the right way to meet its business objectives and customers’ needs.

 Restructures are generally triggered by change(s) to the business or its market, things like new opportunities, advances in technology, financial pressures, or other internal factors.